conference@iof.tu.edu.np

 - Water-energy-food-ecosystem nexus

-- Soil water conservation
+- Soil and water conservation

 - Disaster risk reduction